ligaoqi2/Two_Camera_Record_Associate-UI/README.md

-# two-camera-record-associate-UI
+# Two-camera-record-associate-UI
-## Here is a two camera associate UI system based on pyqt5
+## Here is a two-camera associate UI system based on pyqt5
 We tend to use two Ipcameras to record associated different views' videos.
 We use the Android App Ip摄像头 in [Google play store](https://play.google.com/)(Can be downloaded from [App Download Link](https://play.google.com/store/apps/details?id=com.pas.webcam))
-We use `requests` to send http request to set focus length and stop changing focus length.
+We use `requests` to send HTTP requests to set focus length and stop changing focus length.
 We add the Record function by using the sub-sub QThread.
-The sub QThread is using to preview the image.
+The sub QThread is used to preview the image.
-Due to the main thread cannot send a signal to the child thread in Qthread, So we use the global variables as the trigger signal of Record.
+Due to the main thread cannot send a signal to the child thread in Qthread, So we use the global variables as the trigger signal of the Record.
-You can also download the [Aruco.exe](https://drive.google.com/file/d/1ws_l0VVdyTUz5JrJlbCa8dCuI5RnmZ15/view?usp=share_link) for Windows or generate the .exe by pyinstaller.
+You can also download the [Aruco. exe](https://drive.google.com/file/d/1ws_l0VVdyTUz5JrJlbCa8dCuI5RnmZ15/view?usp=share_link) for Windows or generate the .exe by pyinstaller.
 ```
 pyinstaller -F -w ArucoUI.py
 ```
-Please make sure two Ipcameras and the PC is under the same Wifi.
+Please make sure two IP cameras and the PC are under the same Wifi.
 ## Please make a suggestion in Issues.
 ### Requirements:
 ```